ponyspeed888/CCToggleSample/README.md

 # CCToggleSample

+Update log

+2025/07/24 : Update MAUI Directory.Build.targets, so that you can run it manually

 CCToggle is a package that act like a conditional compilation for non language files like xml, xaml, razor.
 It does so by by comment/uncomment section of code depend on whether a conditional compilation is defined or not